-\textbf{Optimizing the parameters of the sampled expressions.} Once a pre-order traversal is sampled, we instantiate the corresponding symbolic expression.
-The expression may have several constant tokens, which can be viewed as model parameters.
-We train these model parameters by minimizing the mean squared error with respect to an input dataset using a nonlinear optimization algorithm, e.g. BFGS \citep{fletcher2013practical}.
-We perform this inner optimization loop for each sampled expression before training the RNN.
+\textbf{Constant optimization.} If the library $\mathcal{L}$ includes the constant token, sampled expressions may include several constant placeholders.
+These can be viewed as parameters $\xi$ of the symbolic expression, which we optimize by maximizing the reward function: $\xi^\star = \arg\max_\xi R(\tau; \xi)$, using a nonlinear optimization algorithm, e.g. BFGS \citep{fletcher2013practical}.
+We perform this inner optimization loop for each sampled expression as part of the reward computation before performing each training step.